Elkouri Heath, PLC

 Will I Get Arrested if I Cannot Afford My Child Support Payments in Michigan?

-What Should I Do if I Cannot Make Child Support Payments?
+What Should I Do if I Cannot Make Child Support Payments in Michigan?

 If you expect your income to change only temporarily and you have a good relationship with your child’s other parent, you may be able to work out an arrangement until you get back on your feet.
 But if you lose your job or experience a significant income reduction, let the court know as soon as possible.
 If you anticipate that you will be making less money for a long time, or if your income will be unpredictable moving forward, you may be able to successfully petition for a modification to your child support payments.

-What Are the Consequences of Unpaid Child Support?
+What Are the Consequences of Unpaid Child Support in Michigan in 2026?

-If you are unable to make child support payments for any reason, get help from an experienced Oakland County, MI child support attorney right away.
+If you are unable to make child support payments for any reason, get help from an experienced lawyer right away.
 At Elkouri Heath, PLC, we can help you understand your options and take steps to avoid penalties for unpaid child support.
-Call us today at 248-344-9700 to schedule a free, confidential consultation.
+Call us today at 248-344-9700 to schedule a free, confidential consultation with our Novi, MI family law attorneys.
+We have been serving clients throughout southeastern Michigan for more than 23 years.

 Share this post: